mgsrichard/Capstone-Project/README.md

 Probably drop.
 No documentation as to meaning, except what we can figure out ourselves by comparison to the location field.

     - **dmaid:**
 Maybe keep.
 Investigate.
-Seems to be 0 for international rows, so could possibly be used as a proxy for interenational.
+Seems to be 0 for international rows, so could possibly be used as a proxy for international.

     - **rowNumber:**
 Keep.
 Seems to be an original row number/key value.
 Used in our Postgres table as primary key value.